relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 The management API includes the following:

--   **ISP and MSSP endpoints**:  The API returns the service provide IDs and customer IDs.
-These endpoints are for Internet service providers (ISPs), managed service providers (MSPs), using the MasteR service license, managed security service providers (MSSPs), and partner console users.
+-   **ISP and MSSP endpoints**:  The API returns the service provider IDs and customer IDs.
+These endpoints are for Internet service providers (ISPs), managed service providers (MSPs), using the Master Service license, managed security service providers (MSSPs), and partner console users.
 To perform these queries, you must have your service provider ID (SPId) from your console's URL.
--   *MS and multiple-organization endpoints*:  The API creates new MSP customers, returns MSP customer records, and updates and deletes MSP customers.
+-   **MSP and multiple-organization endpoints**:  The API creates new MSP customers, returns MSP customer records, and updates and deletes MSP customers.
 This endpoint is for MSP and multiple-organization consoles, *not* for MSPs using MSLA.
--   *Networks*.
+-   **Networks**.
 The API returns network records and deletes networks.
 Note that parent organizations do not have networks.
 To create and manage networks on behalf of child organizations, use the organizations/customerID/networks endpoints.
 -   **Roaming computers**:  The API returns roaming computer records and updates or deletes roaming computers.
 -   **Internal networks**:  The API creates, updates, and deletes internal networks and returns internal network records.
 -   **Internal domains**:  The API creates, updates, and deletes internal domains and returns internal domain records.